Why Coca-Cola Has Committed To AI This Christmas

 He also believes that such learnings need to be embraced in order to help the brand elevate its experiences for both retail customers and consumers - whether communication-based or digital experiences.

-Alongside the ‘Holidays Are Coming’ ad, this year’s work also sees the return of Coca-Cola’s Christmas TV ad ‘The World Needs More Santas’ for its second year.
-Developed by WPP Open X, led by VML and supported by Grey, Ogilvy PR, Essence Mediacom, Hogarth and JKR, the ad is again being reused, keeping up with the strategy that Christmas is about acts of kindness and connection.
-Its soundtrack features a cover of ‘Anyone Can Be Santa’ by British singer-songwriter Celeste, which is available to stream on Spotify.
+Alongside the ‘Holidays Are Coming’ this year also sees the return of 'The World Needs More Santas’, the TV campaign released last year.
+Developed by WPP Open X, led by VML and supported by Grey, Ogilvy PR, Essence Mediacom, Hogarth and JKR, the ad is being rereleased, to spread the message that Christmas is about acts of kindness and connection.
+Its soundtrack features a cover of ‘Anyone Can Be Santa’ by British singer-songwriter Celeste, available to stream on Spotify.

 It has been revived due to the popular reception it received last year based on consumer insights received by the company.